zvada/technology/docs/policy/bestman2-retire.md

 We have released [documentation](https://twiki.opensciencegrid.org/bin/view/Documentation/Release3/LoadBalancedGridFTP) for a configuration of GridFTP that takes advantage of Linux Virtual Server (LVS) for load balancing between multiple GridFTP endpoints.

+Sites should work with their supported VOs (typically, CMS or ATLAS) to identify any VO-specific usage and replacement plans for BeStMan2.

 Timeline
 --------